BillyStiles1991/PlayerLevellingSystem/README.md

 ## 3) How to set up the project in the Unity Inspector

 ### A) Add the script to your Player
-1. Select your Player GameObject
+1. Create / Select your Player GameObject
 2. Attach `PlayerStats.cs`

 ---